red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/flow-control.rst

 Event Branching (``when/or when/else``)
 ----------------------------------------

-Event branching is a new Colang based concept that enables a branching based on expected events.
+Event branching is a new Colang-based concept that enables a branching based on expected events.

 .. important::
-    Syntax definition of event based branching:
+    Syntax definition of event-based branching:

     .. code-block:: text